 - What is the out of pocket model?

-- What does out of pocket deductible mean?
+- What are some examples of out of pocket expenses?

 What is the out of pocket model?